 Safar Global Partner Award

-The Safar Global Partner Award, sponsored by the Society of Critical Care Medicine (SCCM), is awarded annually to an individual, hospital or organization that expands the global reach of SCCM.
-The winner will receive a plaque or crystal award.
+The Safar Global Partner Award, sponsored by the Society of Critical Care Medicine (SCCM), is awarded annually to an individual, hospital, or organization that expands the global reach of SCCM.
+The awardee receives a plaque or crystal award.

 Deadline and Submission